mukesh-capsitech/rossanodan/content/posts/how-to-create-a--personal-photo-server.md

 ---
-title: "How to create a personal photo server"
+title: "How I turned my Raspberry Pi into a private cloud server"
-date: 2020-05-16
+date: 2020-05-20
 draft: false
 categories: [ General ]
-tags: [ raspberrypi nextcloud docker ]
+tags: [ raspberrypi, docker, nextcloud ]
-featuredImage: ""
+featuredImage: "/images/raspberry-pi-4.jpg"
-featuredImagePreview: ""
+featuredImagePreview: "/images/raspberry-pi-4.jpg"
 ---

 I do like travelling and taking pictures, even if most of them are really pointless :smile: